1031 Exchange Types

 Forward Reverse Exchange

-Often, a taxpayer considering a reverse exchange will not have the cash to fund purchasing the new replacement property.
-They often need financing for the purchase.
-Depending on the lender’s financing structure restrictions, it may not be possible to park the replacement property in the name of the Exchange Accomodator Titleholder (EAT).
+Financing involved?
+Often, a taxpayer considering a reverse exchange will not have the cash to fund purchasing the new replacement property and needs financing for the purchase.
+Depending on the lender’s financing structure restrictions, it may not be possible to park the replacement property in the name of the Exchange Accommodator Titleholder (EAT).
 The taxpayer may be able to structure a "Forward" or "Relinquished Reverse Exchange."
 Here, the taxpayer parks the relinquished property with the EAT rather than the replacement property in the EAT.
 Using this approach, the taxpayer transfers their interest in the relinquished property.
 Doing this allows them to buy the replacement property in their name.
 Certain restrictions apply for completing this type of exchange.

 Forward Reverse Exchange Rules